Vermeille/cssterm/README.md

 # cssterm

-Some custom CSS to make popular website you shouldn't be browsing at work look like terminals.
+Some custom CSS to make popular websites you shouldn't be browsing at work look like terminals.

 ## How to use